• Close fitting long trousers

 Yes, bookings are essential for all of our rides.

-Bookings can be made by email or by phone.
+Bookings can be made by phone.

 The minimum age is 6 years old.
 Children need to be robust and resilient to complete the ride.